-Travel has helped shape the lives of countless millions, none more so than that of A&K founder Geoffrey Kent.
+Travel has helped shape the lives of countless millions, none more so than that of A&K Founder and Co-Chairman Geoffrey Kent.
 In a recent interview with the Sydney Morning Herald, Geoffrey recounted how experiences in a half-dozen incredible destinations proved pivotal to his personal and professional development.

 “I was born and raised in East Africa, and when I turned fifteen, my parents arranged for me to go on a hunt, which was a rite of passage for young men in Kenya in that era.
 I tracked, shot and killed an elephant.
 From the moment I watched the most magnificent beast I’d ever laid eyes on fall, I was heartsick and made a vow to myself: to only shoot with a camera, not with a gun.
 That’s why A&K became the first safari outfitter to introduce refrigeration, so we could serve fresh food in the bush, while other companies continued to rely on hunting to feed their guests.”

 2. Uganda“Uganda is considered the ‘Pearl of Africa’ with deep lakes, soaring mountains and the greatest treasure of all — one of the two remaining strongholds on earth of the highly endangered mountain gorilla.
 The first time I saw these animals in their remote jungle home was an experience that has always stayed with me.
 Looking into their eyes, you gain a profound understanding of the bond that exists between them and us.
 When I first met Ugandan President Yoweri Museveni, I encouraged him to set aside Bwindi Impenetrable Forest as a reserve to protect these gentle primates.
 Today almost half the world’s surviving mountain gorillas live there.”